Ephesians 1:3–14

 "In the original Greek, verses 3–14 form one single, unbroken sentence.
 What does that literary structure tell us about how Paul wants us to read this passage?"

-Listening cue (share after the group has had a chance to respond): Paul is not making a disconnected list of theological points — he is pouring out one sustained burst of worship.
+Paul is not making a disconnected list of theological points — he is pouring out one sustained burst of worship.
 We should read these verses as a unified whole before zooming in on any one phrase.
-The Literal Guardrail caught the structure before we started pulling it apart.

 "This next question uses the Contextual Guardrail — which asks us to pay attention to the historical and literary world surrounding the text."